 Willow Creek Hot Springs also known as Whitehorse Ranch Hot Springs is located in the isolated part of eastern Oregon, at the southeastern edge of the Alvord Desert.
-Nonetheless, it is still comparatively easy to find if you follow driving directions to the historic Whitehorse Ranch and then farther south.
-Whitehorse Ranch Road is a good gravel road, but the final 2.5 miles of the dirt road to the hot springs can become impassable during wet weather.
+Nonetheless, it is still comparatively easy to find if you follow the driving directions provided below.
+The route to the historic Whitehorse Ranch is a good gravel road, but the final 2.5 to the hot springs is dirt and can become impassable during wet weather.

-Geothermal mineral water at 110-degree Fahrenheit emerges from the sandy bottom of the man-made pool which is 14-foot in diameter and waist-deep (30 inches).
-The water temperature averages between 100°F and 105°F, depending on air temperature and wind.
-Separated from the main pool by a dam, the second larger pool is receiving water from the main pool.
+Geothermal mineral water at 110-degree Fahrenheit emerges from the sandy bottom of the man-made pool.
+The pool is 14 feet in diameter and waist-deep (about 30 inches).
+A temperature averages between 100°F and 105°F, depending on air temperature and wind.
+Separated from the main pool by a dam, the second largest pool is receiving water from the main pool.
 The temperature of the largest pool is a few degrees lower and ranges between 85°F and 95°F.

-The soaking pool at Willow Creek Hot Springs is an extraordinary high desert indulgence.
-With its depth, width, nearly at all times near perfect 102 degrees and unaltered save for the hot or cold water mortar dam; it is pleasurable.
-You also can also enjoy some of the wildlife sightings like wild horses, rabbits, deer, coyotes, and pronghorn antelopes.
+Willow Creek Hot Springs with its depth and near perfect 102°F temperature at all times is an extraordinary high desert indulgence.
+Besides hot bathing, visitors can also enjoy some of the wildlife sightings like wild horses, rabbits, deer, coyotes, and pronghorn antelopes.

 The best time of the year for these trips is from March until October when the roads are accessible.

-In order to keep Hot Springs gratifying experience, it is imperative that tourists do not trash them.
+In order to keep Hot Springs gratifying experience, be sure to pack out all trash.

 Willow Creek Hot Springs | General Description